OPS-E2E-PPE/VBA-Docs/Language/Concepts/Getting-Started/calling-sub-and-function-procedures.md

 ```

 If you are not interested in the return value of a function, you can call a function the same way you call a **Sub** procedure.
-Omit the parentheses, list the arguments, and do not assign the function to a variable, as shown in the following example.
+Omit the parentheses, list the arguments, and don't assign the function to a variable, as shown in the following example.

 ```vb
 MsgBox "Task Completed!", 0, "Task Box"